ajsimas/the-pragmatic-firewall-engineer/Core.md

 > inspection, HTTPS inspection, and other names.

 More than 90% of internet http traffic is encrypted using TLS.
-Many firewall security features like antivirus, application control, and some IPS signatures won't work for encrypted traffic.
+Many firewall security features, like antivirus, application control, and some IPS signatures, won't work for encrypted traffic.
 The solution is to perform a man-in-the-middle (MITM) attack on yourself, through the clever use of public key infrastructure.
 Traffic is encrypted at the client, sent to the firewall, decrypted on the